It seems like a simple question with an obvious answer, doesn’t it? It shouldn’t be difficult to figure out that swimmers sweat. And really, it’s not.

 Heavy breathing is an obvious indication that you are sweating in the water.
 Like sweating, heavy breathing is another technique the body uses to cool down.
 As you inhale, the air is warmed, then exhaled again, resulting in heat loss.

-A study published in the Journal of Applied Physiology notes that heavy breathing is used to increase evaporative heat loss.
+A study published in the Journal of Applied Physiology notes that heavy breathing increases evaporative heat loss.
 The study also notes that sweating accompanies heavy breathing in larger mammal species- such as Humans.

 This means, if you are breathing heavily, you’re probably sweating as well, as both are mechanisms used to cool down and accompany each other.